Rok on the pristine white sands of Playa Rincón in the Dominican Republic

 On a motorbike to Playa Rincon

-After two hours and many stops on the way to observe the beautiful nature of Samaná peninsula, I arrived to Playa Rincon; very remote and not so easy to access on a winding road up and down hills.
-I enjoyed a swim, a snack and rest under a palm tree.
+After two hours and many stops to admire the beautiful nature of the Samaná Peninsula, I finally arrived at Playa Rincón.
+The beach is very remote and not easy to reach, with a winding road up and down the hills.

 Life is a beach in Dominican Republic!

 On the way back my motorbike started to predict troubles.
 I had problems starting the engine, when driving uphill the engine was losing the power.
-I was lucky to stop just in front of one of the plenty mechanical workshops along the road.
-It was getting late and cool in the afternoon and I was not dressed up properly to drive at night.
+I decided to stop in front of one of the many mechanical workshops along the road.

-The next morning, I rented a new scooter, which was part of the compensation package after the previous day breakdown.
+The next morning, I rented a new scooter, provided as part of the compensation for the breakdown the previous day.
 A warm morning with sunshine and delicious breakfast were forecasting a beautiful day.
-Traditional Dominican breakfast filled me up with energy: boiled and mashed green plantains (mangú) with eggs, fried cheese and bread, accompanied with orange juice, were delicious.

 It is promoted as an adventure that takes you on a 2.5-kilometer journey through thick forest, on horseback or on foot down lush hilly terrain, while spotting flora and fauna along the way.

 There were too many people along the path to notice the nature or spot any animals.
 A wide swimming hole under Limón cascade, which drops 52 meters from the top of Sierra de Samaná, was packed with loud visitors.
 Many people arrived on horses that could be rented just off the main road.
-With all the noise, screaming and extensive group of people I didn’t appreciate it that much.

 Family trip to Punta Cana and Santo Domingo

 For the second half of the trip we decided to visit Santo Domingo.
-I had a business meeting with one of the biggest IT companies in Dominican Republic, we were slowly discovering The Old Town with emphasis on kids’ friendly locations: ice-cream stops, pigeons feeding in front of cathedrals, car toys racing on beach promenade and simply observing every day activities of Dominicanos.
-It is incredibly inexpensive to afford any activity for kids.
+I had a business meeting with one of the biggest IT companies in Dominican Republic.
+We were slowly discovering The Old Town with emphasis on kids’ friendly locations.

-Santo Domingo is not only the capital and the biggest city of Dominican Republic, but also the largest metropolitan area in the Caribbean with a population of approximately 3 million people.
 The city’s Colonial Zone was declared as a World Heritage Site by UNESCO.
-The Cathedral of Santa María la Menor in the Colonial City is the oldest Cathedral in the Americas; the construction begun in 1504 and it was completed in 1550.
+The Cathedral of Santa María la Menor in the Colonial City is the oldest Cathedral in the Americas.
+The construction begun in 1504 and it was completed in 1550.

 Doing business in Dominican Republic